Four- and six-photon stimulated Raman transitions for coherent qubit and qudit operations: Beam polarization and intensity calibration

 We constrain the polarization breakdown of the $R_\perp$ beam to be 33.55(5)\% $\sigma^{+/-}$ and 32.9(1)\% $\pi$ (see Figure~\ref{fig:rpi_constraint}a) based on the experimentally measured differential shift.
 We also find polarization breakdowns that agree within error over a large range of beam waist sizes relative to the experiment Figure ~\ref{fig:rpi_constraint}(b).

 \textit{$R_\parallel$ polarization and beam waist constraints}

 Nominally, the $R_{\parallel}$ beam is purely $\sigma^-$ polarized.
 To estimate the impurity in the polarization of the beam we measured the frequency splittings between nearest-neighbor states in the $\mathrm{D_{5/2}}$ manifold under increasing $R_\parallel$ beam powers.
 To determine the splitting frequency between states $\ket{i}$ and $\ket{i+1}$ we prepare the ion in the $\ket{i}$ state and perform Rabi spectroscopy by driving with RF and measuring population in the $\ket{i+1}$ state while scanning the RF frequency.
-Shown in Fig.~\ref{fig:rsig_constraint}b are the measured nearest neighbor splittings in $\mathrm{D_{5/2}}$ at increasing $R_\parallel$ beam power.
-We can then write out analytic expressions for the splittings considering ac Stark shifts induced by the $R_\parallel$ beam coupling to $F_{7/2}$ and $\mathrm{P_{3/2}}$ states up to and including second and eighth order in perturbation, respectively,~\cite{shiftsInPrep} parameterized by the intensity in each polarization component.
-The three free parameters of the $R_\parallel$ beam are under constrained by the splittings alone, and we additionally measure the Raman Rabi frequency of the $m_J=+5/2\leftrightarrow+3/2$ transition at the two-photon resonance condition and with increasing $R_\perp$ beam powers while the $R_\parallel$ beam power held constant at 195\,mW, and perform a joint fit of the two data sets to fully constrain the beam properties.
+Shown in Fig.~\ref{fig:rsig_constraint}a are the measured nearest neighbor splittings in $\mathrm{D_{5/2}}$ at increasing $R_\parallel$ beam power.
+We can then write out analytic expressions for the splittings considering ac Stark shifts induced by the $R_\parallel$ beam coupling to $F_{7/2}$ and $\mathrm{P_{3/2}}$ states up to and including eighth order in perturbation ~\cite{shiftsInPrep} and counter-rotating terms, parameterized by the intensity in each polarization component.
+The three free parameters of the $R_\parallel$ beam are under constrained by the splittings alone, and we additionally measure the Raman Rabi frequency of the $\mathrm{m_J}=+5/2\leftrightarrow+3/2$ transition at the two-photon resonance condition and with increasing $R_\perp$ beam powers while the $R_\parallel$ beam power held constant at 195\,mW.
 Initially, we sought to fit the analytic expression of the well-known two-photon Rabi frequency to the data but found that the experimental measurements of the Rabi frequency did not follow the expected $\sqrt{P_\perp}$ scaling within error.
 We attribute this discrepancy to higher order resonant four-photon processes driving the transition simultaneously, with expected four-photon pathways contributing on the $\sim 10\%$ level.
-We numerically simulate the transition (blue curve in Fig~\ref{fig:rpi_constraint}a) and find matching scaling of the simulated and experimentally obtained Rabi frequency with $R_\perp$ power, suggesting that the higher order processes are captured by the simulation.
+We numerically simulate the transition (blue curve in Fig~\ref{fig:two_photon_scaling}) and find matching scaling of the simulated and experimentally obtained Rabi frequency with $R_\perp$ power, suggesting that the higher order processes are captured by the simulation, and are not well characterized by the two-photon power scaling law (red curve).